Microwave popcorn: Safety issues

+The concern about microwave popcorn bags has increased in terms of the waste and their harmful impacts on the environment.
+The coating materials used in microwave popcorn bags can have negative effects on the environment.
+Researchers have detected toxic chemicals in the bags, such as perfluorinated compounds (PFCs) and their potential precursors.

 Harmful chemicals

 Researchers have detected many PFCs in microwave popcorn bags used as coating materials for oil and moisture resistance.
-The most commonly studied PFCs are PFOA and PFOS.
 The amount of PFOA in some microwave popcorn bags is determined as high as 300 μg kg−1.
 Besides PFOA and PFOS, Moral et al. also determined other perfluorocarboxylic acids (PFCAs) in popcorn packaging, including perfluoroheptanoic (PFHpA), perfluorononanoic (PFNA), perfluorodecanoic (PFDA), perfluoroundecanoic (PFUnA), and perfluorododecanoic (PFDoA) acids.

-PFCs are toxic, non-biodegradable and stay in the environment persistently.
-Accumulation of PFCs in living organism can exert adverse effects in lab animals, aquatic life and humans.
-A study in rats has found that PFOA can induce liver, testes, and pancreatic tumors.
-The exposure of PFOS to rats may also results in abnormal glucose and lipid homeostasis in the gestational and lactational adulthood.
-PFCs have been found to inhibit the communication system and the gene transcription in rats.
-In addition, a study also suggested that PFOA exposure was associated with kidney and testicular cancer in people living near chemical plants.
-PFOA and PFOS can also cause membranous damage associated with apoptosis and DNA damage in aquatic organisms (particularly in fish) and negative effect on population growth rate of rotifer.

 Due to the toxicity of PFOA, major U.S. manufacturers volunteered to phase out production of PFOA by the end of 2015.
 In addition, the use of perfluoroalkyl ethyl-containing food-contact substances are no longer allowed by the U.S Food and Drug Administration (FDA) regulations in January 2016.
 However, although the production of PFOA and PFOS was reduced, the production of fluorotelomer-based chemicals applied to food contact papers is still increasing.
 Some compounds, such as polyfluoroalkyl phosphate surfactants (PAPs) or fluorotelomers (FTOH), have been used in some brands of microwave popcorn bags.
 Those compounds are precursors of PFCAs, and evidence shows that they are more toxic than PFCAs themselves.
 Furthermore, they may also be degraded to PFCAs, and therefore leading to the increase of PFCAs concentrations in the environment and generating adverse effects.